Sony RX100 vs Canon G7 X

 - More heavily discounted: Has been available for much longer (launched in June 2012).

-Reasons to prefer the Canon PowerShot G7 X:
+Arguments in favor of the Canon PowerShot G7 X:

 - Better image quality: Scores markedly higher (5 points) in the DXO overall evaluation.